 It’s great to read these “KPI example” posts.
 They can inspire you to come up with a solid set of KPIs.

 However, your business, stakeholders and clients are unique and so are your KPIs.

 Over the last weeks I have talked to dozens of experts to really dig deep into this topic.

 Take your time to read and implement the strategies of the Analytics experts in this post.
-And I am 100% convinced that you will find the metrics that matter most for you and your business.
+And I am 100% convinced that you will find the metrics and goals that matter most for you and your business.

 A big thanks goes to the experts that have shared their knowledge and experience in this post.
 I wouldn’t have been able to accomplish this without them.

 And for your convenience, a direct link to your favourite expert: